CS-3203-Group-F/calpal-backend/API-Documentation.md

 - `organizer` (string, required) - The name or identifier of the organizer of the event.
 - `allDay` (boolean, optional) - A boolean indicating whether the event lasts all day.
 Defaults to `false`.
 - `color` (string, optional) - A string representing the color associated with the event, typically used for display purposes.
+- `location` (string, optional) - A string representation of the location of the event.

 #### Example Request Body